 Born in Timaru, NZ, to Samoan parents, Atonio attended Wesley College where he played for the first team.
 After school he was invited to join Counties Manukau Rugby Academy.

-Made his RBS 6 Nations debut off the bench against Scotland in the first round 2015 and has missed just one game in the tournament since, against Italy in 2015 round 4.
+Atonio then made his 6 Nations debut off the bench against Scotland in the first round 2015 and missed just one game in the tournament against Italy in 2015 round 4.

-In June 2016, he was called for the first time into the French national team to prepare for the 2016 November Tests.
+In June 2016, he was called into the French national team to prepare for the 2016 November Tests.

-Atonio has been included in the France squad to tour to South Africa for a three-match series, at the time the front rower had represented France 25 times.
+Atonio was then included in the France squad to tour South Africa for a three-match series, at the time the front rower had represented France 25 times.